zepgram/module-disable-search-engine/README.md

 If you encountered an issue during installation, please report it on this github repository.

+Release 2.4.3 includes change handled on latest tag v0.1.0.

+Release < 2.4.3 must be installed with tag v0.0.2.

 ## Installation
 ```
 composer require zepgram/module-disable-search-engine